-Smooth transitions from early intervention to early childhood special education are important.
-Families, children, sending, and receiving programs all need to share information and support each other.
+Smooth transitions from Early Intervention to Early Childhood Special Education are important.
+Families, children, sending and receiving programs all need to share information and support each other.
 Transition activities need to be timely to assure access to appropriate services for the child.
-The transition should also be smooth and seamless between programs, people, and services.
-In the case of a child who previously received Early Intervention, the local educational agency shall, at the parent’s(s’) request, invite the Early Intervention service coordinator or other representatives of the Early Intervention system to the initial IEP meeting to assist with the smooth transition of services.
+The transition should also be smooth and seamless between programs, people and services.
+In the case of a child who previously received Early Intervention, the local educational agency is required, at the parent’s(s’) request, to invite the Early Intervention service coordinator or other representatives of the Early Intervention system to the initial Individualized Education Program (IEP) meeting to assist with the smooth transition of services.

 Federal and state requirements guide the provision of Early Intervention Services in Virginia.
 For more information, visit the links below:

-- Early Intervention Administration – This webpage provides information on the federal and state regulatory requirements of Early Intervention in Virginia.
+- Early Intervention Administration – Information on the federal and state regulatory requirements of Early Intervention in Virginia.

-- Early Intervention Practice Manual and Forms – This webpage provides technical assistance documents, policy pages, forms and other resources for implementation of Early Intervention in Virginia.
+- Early Intervention Practice Manual and Forms – Technical assistance documents, policy pages, forms and other resources for implementation of Early Intervention in Virginia.

 - Transition Agreement between the Department of Behavioral Health and Developmental Services and the Department of Education (Word) – This document is the Transition Agreement section in the Virginia Interagency Memorandum of Agreement among the Agencies involved in Implementation of Part C of the Individuals with Disabilities Education Act (IDEA).
 The MoA was signed in May 2013.